jakemassobrio/Skip-Validator-Dashboard/src/README.md

 Storybook was added to modularize UI components and organize a UI Library.
 This encourages us to build standalone UI components that should operate with mock data alone, as well as document use cases for each component.
 Launch storybook with `npm run storybook`.
+You can find a pretty version of this README in storybook under Docs.
+Storybook will automatically generate basic documentation for each component.

 <br/><br/><br/>